-Our Top 5 Tips for Planning a Roadshow
+Our Top 5 Tips For Successfully Planning A Roadshow

-With that in mind, here's the 5-step planning journey we encourage everyone to take to ensure a highly impactful roadshow.
+With that in mind, here's the 5-step planning journey we encourage everyone to take to ensure a highly impactful roadshow marketing tour.

 Now is a great time to put into words – and then communicate to the relevant team members – exactly why you’re going on the road.
 This will allow you to stay on track with every planning decision you make, every piece of marketing material you create and ensure that everyone in the business understands the exact WHY behind the roadshow!

 Here are some examples of concrete objectives you could share with your team:

 - “Demo product X to 10,000 customers who live in rural locations.”